 Jenkins is an open-source automation server.
-It is used for building software or apps automatically, unit testing of different programming projects, and much more.
-It ships with numerous and handy plugins which help in continuous integration by enabling developers to make the necessary changes to applications before going into production.
+It is used for building software or apps automatically, unit testing different programming projects, and much more.
+It ships with numerous handy plugins which help in continuous integration by enabling developers to make the necessary changes to applications before going into production.

 Install Jenkins on Debian 10

 Step 1.
 The first command will update the package lists to ensure you get the latest version and dependencies.

 sudo apt update sudo apt upgrade

 Jenkins requires Java 8 or Java 11.
 Here, I will install the default JRE package (OpenJDK):

 You can verify the Java version with the following command:

 Step 3.
 Install Jenkins on the Debian system.